LevinHornischer/levinhornischer.github.io/_pages/teaching.md

 * [Advanced Topics in the Foundations of AI](https://levinhornischer.github.io/FoundAI/).
 LMU Munich.
-Research seminar for master's students.
-Summer 2023, summer 2024.
+Master in Logic and Philosophy of Science.
+Summer 2023, summer 2024, summer 2025.
-* [Philosophy and Theory of Artificial Intelligence](https://github.com/LevinHornischer/PhilTheoAI).
+* [Philosophy and Theory of Artificial Intelligence](https://levinhornischer.github.io/PhilTheoAI/).
 LMU Munich.
-Research seminar for master's students.
-Winter 2023/24.
+Master in Logic and Philosophy of Science.
+Winter 2023/24, winter 2024/25.
 * [Philosophical Logic](https://levinhornischer.github.io/PhilLogic/).
 LMU Munich.
-Research seminar for master's students.
-Summer 2024, summer 2023.
+Master in Logic and Philosophy of Science.
+Summer 2023, summer 2024, summer 2025.
-* [Duality Theory: Connecting Logic, Algebra, and Topology](https://github.com/LevinHornischer/DualityTheory).
+* [Duality Theory: Connecting Logic, Algebra, and Topology](https://levinhornischer.github.io/DualityTheory/).
 LMU Munich.
-Research seminar for master's students.
-Winter 2023/24.
+Master in Logic and Philosophy of Science.
+Winter 2023/24, winter 2024/25.

 * _Rationality, Cognition and Reasoning_.
 University of Amsterdam.
 Research seminar for master's students.
 Spring 2022.